Basic imports

 plt.show()

-Excellent, as we can see we are able to re-create the miss-aligned JWST AMI mask.
-Now we can double check that everything is working correctly calculating the gradients of this dynamic aperture (with a slightly different value for shear) wrt the static one we calculated earlier.
+Excellent, as we can see we are able to re-create the mis-aligned JWST AMI mask.
+Now we can double check that everything is working correctly by calculating the gradients of this dynamic aperture (with a slightly different value for shear) wrt the static one we calculated earlier.

 import zodiax as zdx